 - A. Excused Absences (Coded X1) - 1.
 Personal illness - 2.
 Death or emergency illness in the immediate family - 3.
-Inclement weather of danger to health or life of the student - Medical or Legal quarantine Result: excused from classes- student should get work and make it up if possible, but may get it the next day if necessary. - B. Excused Absences (Coded X2) Require Approval - 1.
+Inclement weather of danger to health or life of the student - 4.
+Medical or Legal quarantine - Result: excused from classes- student should get work and make it up if possible, but may get it the next day if necessary. - B. Excused Absences (Coded X2) Require Approval - 1.
 Trips Approved by Parent and School Administration - 2.
 Other Special Circumstances Approved by Parent and School Administration.

-Parent should send a note at least 2 days prior to absence.
-If approved by administration, students will need to have each teacher sign the note in advance and give the signed note to the office so they can be marked X2 on the daily absentee report.
+Parent should send a pre-approved absence form to Mrs. Diane Burch (dburch@mobilechristian.org) for grades 6-8 or Mrs. Crystal Kelly (ckelly@mobilechristian.org) for grades 9-12 at least 2 days prior to absence.
+If approved by administration, students will need to have each teacher sign the form in advance and give the signed note to the office so they can be marked X2 on the daily absentee report.
 The student's attendance record will be strongly considered in determining administrative approval.